Racism in early American film: 1940s–1960s

 In the 1940s, people like Dudley Dickerson were appearing in Three Stooges films.
 Dudley was used because of his bug-eyed appearance and portrayal of stereotypes of the time.
 The prevailing views in Hollywood at the time helped to prevent him from advancing his career, but he never complained about his line of work and actually enjoyed what he was doing.
 A later Stooges short, The Yoke's on Me, showed a stereotypical view of the Japanese people.

 Movies of the era showed began to increase the stereotypes that previous generations had started.
 The Charlie Chan and Fu Manchu stereotypes began to increasingly become more active in movies.
 Republic Movies released a fifteen episode serial Drums of Fu Manchu, which was later released into a feature film.
 This brought back the Fu Manchu stereotype after a few years of inaction in Hollywood.
 The "Devil Doctor" stereotype was absent from film between 1940 and 1965.

+In 1961, the romantic comedy Breakfast at Tiffany's came out and took the audience by storm.
+The film centers on Audrey Hepburn's character Holly Golightly as she navigates moving to the glamorous New York City.
+In the film, Holly has a Japanese neighbor named Mr. Yunioshi who is played by Mickey Rooney in yellowface.
+The film depicts Mr. Yunioshi with a thick Japanese accent and as someone who is loud, clumsy, and unintelligent.
+These character traits reflect the West's perception and stereotyping of Asian people as foreigners.
+The film is often glamorized and romanticized by viewers, while the blatant racism and stereotyping is often overlooked.

 Arab stereotypes also played into the film of the time.
-This included the use of bellydancers and billionaires.
+This included the use of belly dancers and billionaires.
 The bellydancer stereotype first occurred on film in 1897 when Thomas Edison's kinetoscope showed the women dancing.